reallyblaised/snakemake-tutorial/README.md

 Upon completing the pipeline successfully, unwanted metadata files (which might blow up your local area if left unchecked over LHC-sized datasets and jobs) will be automatically deleted.
 I suggest you extend this practice to any log files you may not want to inspect after running the worflow successfully. _Note_: deletion will occur if and only if the pipeline has run successfully.

 ### Protected and temporary outputs

+One has the option to enforce two special output-file status conditions:

+1. **Temporary files**: these are

 ### Accessing eos